logzly. Vertical Pulse

 Why a targeted plan matters

 Most climbers think “just climb more” and hope the grades will follow.
 It works a bit, but it’s like trying to run a marathon by jogging around the block.
 A 5.12 route demands a blend of finger strength, power endurance, technique, and mental grit.
 Without a plan you’ll waste time on the things that don’t move the needle and risk injury.
+A well‑designed targeted training plan gives you the structure to progress safely.

 Assess your baseline